JikkuJose/vim-colorschemes/README.md

 Vim colorschemes
 ================

-one stop shop for vim colorschemes.
+One stop shop for vim colorschemes.

-this is harvested from vim.org. only colorschemes downloaded in a single `.vim` file are included.

-for hacking on vim.org harvesting see the branch [prep](https://github.com/flazz/vim-colorschemes/tree/prep).
+This is harvested from vim.org. only colorschemes downloaded in a single `.vim` file are included.
+For hacking on vim.org harvesting see the branch [prep](https://github.com/flazz/vim-colorschemes/tree/prep).

 Installation
 ------------